 Dependency injection (specifically constructor injection) can be used in most cases when the instance of a component is required whose scope is "singleton".
 However, if a prototype is needed at arbitrary places in the method control flow, the component must refer to the component manager to get one.
 Because of this, many components already come with a constructor which exists solely for injecting a reference to the component manager so it can be used elsewhere in the component.

 This should be solved by creating a marker interface "T3P_Framework_Component_ManagerAwareInterface": All components implementing this void interface automatically get some magic functions through AOP introductions which allow them to conveniently retrieve prototypes.

-#1 Updated by Robert Lemke over 12 years ago
+#1 Updated by Robert Lemke almost 13 years ago

 - Status changed from New to Closed

 (In r248) Commit of some recent work while I've been offline, mainly focussing on TypoScript and the Model View Controller support.